vscode-restructuredtext/vscode-restructuredtext/README.md

 ## How to Install from Gallery

+This extension is hosted at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items/lextudio.restructuredtext)

 1. Press `F1` to show all commands.
 2. Type `ext install` and hit `Enter`.
 3. Change the command to `ext install restructuredtext` and hit `Enter`.